malayjoshi13/Pehchaan/README.md

 ## 3) Execution

 ## 3.1) FaceRecognizer:-
- for identifying name of person (whose image is feeded as an input) out of the database (i.e. `dataset` folder)
+**Application**: using images in the database (i.e. `dataset` folder) for identifying the name of a person whose image is fed as an input.

-Syntax:- `python FaceRecognizer.py target_image_path database_path face_detector_model face_recognizer_model distance_metric`
+**Syntax**: `python FaceRecognizer.py target_image_path database_path face_detector_model face_recognizer_model distance_metric`

-**Behind the hood**: applies SimilarFaceFinder algorithm in 1:N format input image and each image of database.
-Whichever database image outputs to be similar to input image, its label is considered to be identity of the input image.
-In case where multiple database images are found to be similar to input image, in such case label with maximum occurence is considered as label of the input image.
+**Behind the hood**: applies the `SimilarFaceFinder` algorithm in 1:N format on the input image and each image of the database.
+Whichever database image is found to be similar to the input image, its label is considered to be the identity of the input image.
+In cases where multiple database images are found to be similar to the input image, there label with maximum occurrence is considered as the label of the input image.

+**Ex 1**: `python FaceRecognizer.py ./dataset/kalam/1.jpg ./dataset mtcnn VGG-Face euclidean` --> here "mtcnn" is used as face detector and "VGGFace" as face recognizer and "euclidean" as distance_metric
-Ex:- `python FaceRecognizer.py ./dataset/kalam/1.jpg ./dataset mtcnn VGG-Face euclidean` OR  `python FaceRecognizer.py ./dataset/kalam/1.jpg ./dataset` as by default, "retinaface" is used as detector and "ArcFace" as recognizer and "euclidean" as distance metric
+**Ex 2**: `python FaceRecognizer.py ./dataset/kalam/1.jpg ./dataset` --> here by default, "retinaface" is used as face detector, "ArcFace" as face recognizer and "euclidean" as distance metric

 ## 3.2) SimilarFaceFinder:-
  for finding all faces (present in the database) which look similar to target face input to the system